benkitia/personal-site/content/colophon.md

 I write here mostly for myself, to document growth and changes in my own life, projects, and opinions.
 I also write about other stuff I care about; tech, software design and development, apps & workflows, and current events.

-Anyone else reading, enjoying, learning from, or otherwise appreciating the Writings published here would be a delightful side effect of using the internet as my journal.
+Anyone else reading, enjoying, learning from, or otherwise appreciating the thoughts published here would be a delightful side effect of using the internet as my journal.

 ## Toolbox